 Why would a customer care where I host my site?

-Much like in a brick and mortar store, wait time plays a big part in customer satisfaction.
+Much like in a brick-and-mortar store, wait time plays a big part in customer satisfaction.
 Have you ever stood in a checkout line that you thought would never end?
 After evaluating the situation, did you abandon your goods and just leave the store without buying anything?
 Most people have probably been in that exact situation.
 Online shoppers are no different.
 They’ll absolutely move on to the competition if they think they’ll have a smoother experience.
 And in this case, it doesn’t include having to take a drive across town to the other store.
 Studies have shown that customers will switch to the competition if they find the competitor’s site is slightly faster than yours.
 How much faster?
 About 250 milliseconds, which is about the length of time it takes you to blink your eyes.

-Also keep in mind that site speed does have a minor role in your marketing efforts.
-If you’ve ever engaged in a search engine optimization campaign you know that part of Google’s “secret sauce” that makes up their algorithm is page load times.
-One of your key goals when marketing your ecommerce site is getting as close to the top of the Google search results as possible.
-While optimizing your site’s code plays a big part in how well your site loads, your server will also contribute to quicker load times for that Google bonus.
+Also, keep in mind that site speed does have a minor role in your marketing efforts.
+If you’ve ever engaged in an SEO campaign you know that an ingredient in Google’s secret sauce or “algorithm” is page loading speed.
+One of the key goals when marketing your e-commerce site is getting as close to the top of the Google search results as possible.
+While optimizing your site’s code plays into how well your site loads, your VPS will also contribute to quicker load times for that Google bump.